Lafayette College: Chief rivalry (Lafayette-Lehigh)

 Lafayette College's athletic program is notable for "The Rivalry" with nearby Lehigh University.
 Since 1884, the two football teams have met 150 times.
 This rivalry has had the most games in the history of American college football.
 It is also one of the oldest (when including high school or secondary school contests).
 It is also the longest-running rivalry in college football, with the teams playing at least once every year since 1897.
 The Rivalry is considered to be one of the best in college athletics by ESPNU.
 It recently ranked as #8 among the Top Ten College Football Rivalries.

-Lafayette leads the all-time series 79–71–5.
-In the most recent contest, on November 23, 2019, Lafayette defeated Lehigh by a score of 17–16.

 Student life

 Students at Lafayette are involved in over 200 clubs and organizations including athletics, fraternities and sororities, special interest groups, community service clubs and honor societies.
 The Lafayette College Student Government, consisting of 40 representatives, selected by 12 elected students, is responsible for chartering and supporting most of the student organizations on campus, and is responsible for allocating their budgets to allow these clubs to create programming and events for the campus community.
 Student Government collaborates with different administrative bodies on campus to improve the community, and is one component of the shared governance model with the faculty, administration, and Board of Trustees, which operates in order to best meet the needs of the students.